Population fragmentation

 Population fragmentation is a form of population segregation.
-It is often caused by habitat fragmentation.
+It is a biological consequence of habitat fragmentation in which a population is divided into smaller, isolated groups due to physical separation, leading to genetic drift and inbreeding.

-Causes of Fragmentation
+Causes

-Fragmentation can be the cause of natural forces or human actions, although in modern times, human activity is the most common cause.
-Some general causes of fragmentation are:
+Population fragmentation can be the cause of natural forces or human actions. iIn modern times, human activity is the most common cause.
+General causes of fragmentation include: